egumasa/engagement-annotation-project/docs/3_Categories/MONOGLOSS.md

 {: .def}
 >An utterance which does not employ any value of engagement.
 Such an utterance ignores the dialogic potential in an utterance.

-**As of April 9th, we will NOT use a Monogloss tag.
-A main clause without any engagement values are all considered monogloss.**
 Examine this fact in the following examples, where there should be no engagement-invoking lexico-grammatical items in each sentence.

 - Teachers are facing the difficult task of providing an optimal learning environment to students from varying social, cultural, and linguistic backgrounds.